 A Master’s in Economics degree opens up the doors for many types of economics jobs.
-An MA or MS in Economics provides students with the applied, analytical and quantitative skills needed to understand economic data, create informative statistics and assist decision makers.
-Here are five excellent jobs for students who graduate with a Master’s in Economics.
+An MA or MS in Economics provides students with the applied, analytical and quantitative skills needed to understand economic data, create informative statistics and assist decision-makers.
+Here are fifteen excellent jobs for students who graduate with a Master’s in Economics.

 Individuals with a master’s in economics credential may qualify to take on roles as specific types of economists—state economists.
-Economists employed by their state will respond to requests and inquiries from executive management and other government agencies.
+Economists employed by the state will respond to requests and inquiries from executive management and other government agencies.
 They will independently identify economic projects that will enhance state-level decision-making.
-They may be responsible for planning and reviewing policy proposals, economic data and technical analysis.
-They may also produce revenue forecasts, cost allocation studies, benefit-cost analysis and fiscal impact statements.
-State economists will conduct regular economic analysis to support specific policies and programs.
+They may be responsible for planning and reviewing policy proposals, economic data, and technical analysis.
+They may also produce revenue forecasts, cost allocation studies, benefit-cost analysis, and fiscal impact statements.
+State economists will conduct regular economic analyses to support specific policies and programs.
 They may serve as the statewide economic advisor for executive staff and administrators.
-Their original economic analysis may involve policy issues, planning documents, investment decisions, strategic direction and legislative discussions.
+Their original economic analysis may involve policy issues, planning documents, investment decisions, strategic direction, and legislative discussions.

 Another promising job prospect for a professional with a master’s of economics degree is that of a reporting analyst.
-Reporting analysts are responsible for the creation, modification and dissemination of economic reports.
-They maintain and deliver daily, weekly and monthly economic reports to internal stakeholders and management.
-Their economic reports involve fund analytics, account performance, produce time, business intelligence and performance dashboards.
-For example, they may collaborate with sales, marketing and client service teams to identify top assets, minimize financial risks and provide direction for account performance.
-Reporting analysts often work for banks, finance corporations, stock brokers and investment firms.
+Reporting analysts are responsible for the creation, modification, and dissemination of economic reports.
+They maintain and deliver daily, weekly, and monthly economic reports to internal stakeholders and management.
+Their economic reports involve fund analytics, account performance, production time, business intelligence, and performance dashboards.
+For example, they may collaborate with sales, marketing, and client service teams to identify top assets, minimize financial risks and provide direction for account performance.
+Reporting analysts often work for banks, finance corporations, stockbrokers, and investment firms.
 Reporting analysts will handle data management, client reporting requests, and cross-functional areas.
 According to PayScale.com, these types of analysts make nearly $60,000 per year on average.

 Graduates of master’s in economics degree programs may also qualify for certain occupations in statistics, including jobs as bank statisticians.
-Bank statisticians analyze data extracts in order to identify trends, data points, key indicators and ideal solutions.
+Bank statisticians analyze data extracts to identify trends, data points, key indicators, and ideal solutions.
 They often independently work with management and business staff.
 They are responsible for coaching managers in the proper and efficient use of analytical tools and reporting dashboards.
-They create reports to improve cost, quality, operations and customer satisfaction levels.
+They create reports to improve cost, quality, operations, and customer satisfaction levels.
 Bank statisticians may liaison with finance and accounting teams to resolve problems, strengthen internal controls and make process recommendations.
 They use various databases and information systems to research vulnerability and improvement opportunities.
-They facilitate projects that ensure accurate data identification and categorization.
+They also facilitate projects that ensure accurate data identification and categorization.

 Strategic Financial Planner